cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 # **Shell & cmd scripts**

+External from Obsidian.
 Used to automate some vault management.

 I used MacroDroid to run shell scripts on my phone, but results may vary with/without root privileges.